Creating a Carport

 The information in this article applies to:

-I am wanting to add an attached carport to my shop or house.
+I want to add an attached carport to my shop or house.
 How do I go about creating that in Chief Architect?

-You can create an attached carport very easily in Chief Architect.
+You can create an attached carport very easily in Chief Architect using manual roof planes.

 set to 2 1/2", as in the image below.